 Measuring the quality of all those leads is somewhat different.
-To tell if you are doing the right job watch out for:
+To tell if you are doing the right job, watch out for the following:

-- People looking your article and grabbing lead magnet, which explains are they thinking about doing business with you.
+- People are looking at your article and grabbing the lead magnets, which explains whether they are thinking about doing business with you.

-- Visitors checking out connected resources which are a part of sales or marketing funnel.
+- Visitors check out connected resources that are part of the sales or marketing funnel.

-- And visitors contacting the sales team to ask some pre-sales questions.
+- And visitors contact the sales team to ask some pre-sales questions.

-All of these parameters show is your content creating qualified leads, those that “lead” to buying.
+All these parameters show it is your content creating qualified leads, those that “lead” to buying.

-An important type of tracking whether visitors are qualified or are they visiting important pages on website, pricing page, for example, is to set up goals in google analytics.
+An essential type of tracking whether visitors are qualified or are visiting important pages on the website, the pricing page, for example, is to set up goals in google analytics.

 By now, you’re equipped with the right weapon to explain to your bosses how all of this ties directly to sales.
 The KPIs above will allow a better understanding of how good your content is doing and whether your goals are achieved.
 Good luck and happy hunting.